vermavedant/PWC_Call_Centre_Trends/README.md

 This chart shows the total proportion of calls by their topic.

 #### 4. Stacked Bar Chart

 This chart represents the total no of calls by their time.

 #### 5. Cards

-The cards are used to display Overall customer catisfaction, Avg speed of answer, Agents's performance quadrant, Count of calls answered/abandoned and isuues resolved/not resolved.These cards provide quick insights.
+The cards are used to display Overall customer satisfaction, Avg speed of answer(S), Agents's performance quadrant(S), Count of calls answered/abandoned and issues resolved/not resolved.
+These cards are used to provide quick insights.

 ![Screenshot (235)](https://github.com/user-attachments/assets/d1a287cc-2304-4efc-91cd-f8ceb551f46b)